Khalil-Salama/Prediction-of-Product-Sales/README.md

   - No erroneous columns nothing should be dropped.
 - Checking if there is features with ambiguous column names.
   - No ambiguous featurs were renamed for clarity.

+Data information:
+  - 8523 Rows
+  - 12 columns
+- there is a mixture of datatypes:
+  - 4 float
+  - 1 int
+  - 7 object

 Duplicate rows:
 - There were no duplicate rows.

 Missing values: